 The second is the Flattening of the feet.

 This ends up being a great time.
-I know here in Vancouver it’s summertime so the weather is good and nice, so it’s easier to take your shoes and socks off and have your feet get better connected with the ground to provide a nice and stable platform that the tripod of your foot provides for the rest of your legs and lower body.
+I know here in Vancouver it’s summertime, so the weather is good and nice.
+So it’s easier to take your shoes and socks off and have your feet better connect with the ground to provide a nice and stable platform that the Tripod of your foot provides for the rest of your legs and lower body.

-Work on trying to get that tripod of the foot standing in that tripod of the foot.
-Another thing that might end up helping, is that this collapsing of the foot ends up being a lengthening of the longitudinal arch in the foot.
+Work on getting that Tripod of the foot standing in that Tripod of the foot.
+Another thing that might end up helping.
+The collapsing of the foot ends up being a lengthening of the longitudinal arch in the foot.

-I can get into that position and slightly shorten up that longitudinal arch and try to get into that tripod of the foot.
-Now I will end up feeling the tripod a lot better if I am on a flat surface.
-This is a carpeted surface so I don’t feel it as well because there is cushioning that is happening in the carpet.
+I can get into that position and slightly shorten up that longitudinal arch.
+And try to get into that Tripod of the foot.
+Now I will feel the Tripod a lot better if I am on a flat surface.
+This is a carpeted surface, so I don’t feel it because there is cushioning in the carpet.
 But on a harder surface, I can feel that a lot better.

-The next thing to do is to shorten up that arch a little bit to get more in that tripod of the foot; I’ve moved my feet if am toeing out to being more not perfectly straight ahead, a touch out, being on that tripod of the foot.
+The next thing to do is to shorten that arch a little bit to get more in that Tripod of the foot; I’ve moved my feet if I am toeing out to being more not perfectly straight ahead, a touch out, being on that Tripod of the foot.

 And then the other thing is lightly externally rotating that tibia or lower leg and externally rotating the thigh or the femur.
-That will end up moving me out of this collapsed position more on that tripod of the foot.
+That will move me more out of this collapsed position on that Tripod of the foot.

 Test Things Out

 Remember, I’ve shortened up that arch just a touch.
-I’ve externally rotated a little bit the shin and the lower body and then I end up going into that squat and see how much more powerful you are with the nice stable foot, good alignment with the knees and hips, and seeing what the difference ends up being.
+I’ve externally rotated the shin and the lower body a little bit.
+Then I end up going into that squat and seeing how much more powerful you are with the nice stable foot, good alignment with the knees and hips, and seeing what the difference ends up being.

-It’s a lot easier having a nice stable foot doing that squat movement as opposed to the toe out and flat foot and having the tripod being lost.
+It’s a lot easier having a nice stable foot doing that squat movement than the toe out and flat foot and having the Tripod lost.

 There you go, Robert.
-A little bit of a long answer, as you mentioned something that I end up highlighting in the Fix My Knee Pain program because when people that lack that tripod in that foot it puts unnecessary stress on that knee.
+A little bit of a long answer, as you mentioned something that I end up highlighting in the Fix My Knee Pain program because when people lack that Tripod in that foot, it puts unnecessary stress on that knee.

-And just looking at my other Fix My Knee Pain and Fix My Shoulder Pain and the upcoming Fix My Back Pain programs, what you will end up having to do is reshape that joint from the outside and inside to change that joint from a painful joint to a pain-free joint.
+And just looking at my other Fix My Knee Pain and Fix My Shoulder Pain and the upcoming Fix My Back Pain programs, you will have to reshape that joint from the outside and inside to change that joint from a painful joint to a pain-free joint.

-If you are looking for something to help you with your knee pain, check out Fix My Knee Pain:
+If you are looking for something to help you with your knee pain, check out Knee Pain Solved:

 Take care and bye-bye.